 Lieut.
 Gus Hume-Gore (Argyll & Sutherland Highlanders) was seconded to the King’s African Rifles with the British East Africa Expeditionary Force last December.
 Whereas many an Old Dragon is complaining of the mud so prevalent on the Western Front, Gus has very different but equally trying conditions with which to contend:

-We have just done a great push and advanced about 8 miles with some heavy fighing.
+We have just done a great push and advanced about 8 miles with some heavy fighting.
 The positions the Germans take up are terrible.
 They get well dug-in and then stick trees and spikes etc well round them, so that attacking over the open with a lot of machine guns firing at you is a nasty job.

 The heat is overwhelming and makes even breathing difficult.
 My arms and knees are the colour of bronze…